RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/db-controller.md

       name: mydb
     spec:
       memorySize: 1GB
+    ```

+    To create a REDB in a different namespace from your REC, you need to specify the cluster with `redisEnterpriseCluster` in the 'spec:' section of your RedisEnterpriseDatabase custom resource.
+        ```
           redisEnterpriseCluster:
             name: rec
         ```

-1. Apply the file to your namespace that contains your cluster and the operator:
+1. Apply the file in the namespace you want your database to be in.

     ```sh
-    kubectl apply -f db.yaml
+    kubectl apply -f mydb.yaml
     ```

-1. Check the status of your database:
+1. Check the status of your database.

     ```sh
-    kubectl get redb/mydb -o jsonpath="{.status.status}"
+    kubectl get redb mydb -o jsonpath="{.status.status}"
     ```

     When the status is `active`, the database is ready to use.